Category: French Literature

 The challenge of translating late Verne is that his prose serves two masters simultaneously: the adventure-fiction tradition that made him famous, and the darker, more skeptical intelligence that his publisher spent twenty years containing.
 The Carpathian Castle sits at that intersection, and a translator who reads it only as genre fiction will produce genre fiction.
 This translation reads it as the argument it actually is — which means attending to what Verne is doing when he slows down and when he accelerates, when he withholds and when he specifies.
 The result is a novel that feels as unsettling now as it must have in 1892, when the phonograph was three years old and no one had yet worked out what it meant to own a dead person’s voice.

-The Classics Retold edition is available in paperback on Amazon.
+the edition linked below is available in paperback on Amazon.
 If you have spent any time thinking about what streaming platforms have done to music, or what AI voice cloning is doing to grief, this is the novel that got there first.
 Verne did not have the technology to be right about the technology.
 He had something more durable: an understanding of what people do with perfect reproductions of the things they have lost, and why perfect is worse than imperfect, and why the loop never really ends.

 Is The Carpathian Castle science fiction or horror?